Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 We find that star formation in the progenitor halo does not occur continuously over long periods but rather in episodic bursts.
 During these episodic phases, the stellar mass increases rapidly and then pauses until the next burst of star formation begins.
 This episodic nature is attributed to the shallow potential wells of the progenitor halos, which are unable to sustain star formation for extended periods due to stellar feedback.
 During a starburst, stellar feedback heats the surrounding ISM and expels gas from the central region of the progenitor halo, temporarily suppressing or even halting further star formation.
 This delayed star formation is particularly pronounced in {\sc prog2} of {\sc Halo4}, where star formation begins at $z \sim 10$ and resumes at $z \sim 7$ after a delay of about 300 Myr.
-All the simulated UFD analogs complete their star formation by $z \sim 6$, as the ISM is heated above $\rm T \approx 10^{4}$ K once the UV background is introduced at $z \sim 7$, in combination with the local SN feedback effect.

-Determining the main progenitor halo, when defined as the most massive progenitor at a given time, proves to be challenging because it changes over time.
-Fig.~\ref{fig:stellar_mass_ratio.png} shows the stellar mass of each progenitor halo, with numbering and colors matching those in Fig.~ \ref{fig:morph_all.png}.
-A prominent feature in Fig.~\ref{fig:stellar_mass_ratio.png} is that the main progenitor ({\sc prog1}) at $z\approx6$ does not significantly contribute to the total stellar mass.
+Fig.~\ref{fig:stellar_mass_ratio.png} shows the stellar masses of each progenitor halos, with numbering and colors matching those in Fig.~\ref{fig:morph_all.png}.
+Here, a prominent feature is that the main progenitor\footnote{We define a main progenitor as the most massive one at a given time.
+Note that, in some cases, the main progenitor halo changes over time according to their mass growth histories.} ({\sc prog1}) at $z\approx6$ does not significantly contribute to the total stellar mass.
 For {\sc Halo2} to {\sc Halo5}, the stellar mass fractions of the main progenitor at $z=6$ are 31.1\%, 52.3\%, 45.7\%, 15.0\%, and 48.0\%, respectively.
 This suggests that in the simulated UFD analogs, stars formed in the main progenitor account for less than 50\% of the total stellar mass.
 Furthermore, in the case of {\sc Halo5}, the most substantial contributor to the stellar mass is {\sc prog5}, which contributes 29\% of the total stellar mass of {\sc Halo5}.
 This implies that caution is needed when assuming that most stars in the observed UFD originate from a single progenitor, especially when deducing their SFHs or stellar environments.